 Stanford Health Care-Stanford Hospital tops the list for best hospitals in San Jose, ranking #1 in San Jose, #3 in California, and making U.S. News Best Hospitals Honor Roll at #10.
 Stanford Health Care-Stanford Hospital ranks nationally in 11 adult specialties, including:

 Lucile Packard Children’s Hospital Stanford offers San Jose residents some of the best pediatric care in the country.
 Lucile Packard Children’s Hospital Stanford makes the U.S. News Best Children’s Hospitals Honor Roll at #10 and is nationally ranked in 10 children’s specialties, including:

-What can I expect from my sleep medicine specialist appointment?
+What can I expect during my urology appointment?

-It’s important that you prepare for your appointment with a somnologist.
-To help you get started, we’ve created a list of good questions to ask your doctor:
+It’s important to show up to your urology appointment prepared.
+To help you get started, we’ve included some great questions to ask your urologist.

 For men, ask: